ekke020/rhc/README.md

 ## Installation
 You can either build directly from source with make or download the latest version from [releases](https://github.com/ekke020/RHC).

+To build the rhc project from source, you will need to have the [Cargo](https://doc.rust-lang.org/cargo/) package manager installed on your system.
+If you do not have Cargo installed, you can find installation instructions [here](https://doc.rust-lang.org/cargo/getting-started/installation.html).

 ### Building from source
 - Clone the repository
   ```bash